coinworld/my-twitch-chat-helper/README.md

 `!start mp:<mp id> team:<blue/red>` / `!start mp:<mp id> player:<me>,<opponent>` :
 **[MODS]** These two commands are used to track the match automatically.
 You can use ' ' (blank) in player name by replacing blanks with * (asterisk). mp id is numbers after https://osu.ppy.sh/community/matches/

-The bot will open the overlay window automatically if `overlaytype` is set as `window`.
-The window will close if you type `!over`.

-You can also use `text` option if you don't want to deal with every option that `window` has.
+You can also use `textscore` option, which is enabled by default.
 This option will create `score.txt` in a directory where the program is in.

 To use this in OBS, add **Text** in OBS, check **Read from file** in its properties and choose the file in the Text File 'Browse' dialog.